plone/training/docs/react/actions.md

 ## Exercise

-Now that we factored out the edit and delete actions from the {file}`Faq` component update the {file}`FaqItem` component to call the actions we created for our store.
+Now that we factored out the edit and delete actions from the `Faq` component, update the `FaqItem` component to call the actions we created for our store.

 ````{admonition} Solution
 :class: toggle